Skip to main content

 The calf-pump matters

 The calf muscle is the “peripheral heart” that returns venous blood from the legs.
 Sustained immobility eliminates calf-pump activity, which is the proximate cause of flight-related DVT risk.
-Even subtle calf activation (alphabet exercise, ankle pumps, calf raises in seat) a lot reduces stagnation.
+Even subtle calf activation (alphabet exercise, ankle pumps, calf raises in seat) substantially reduces stagnation.
 Do them every 30–60 minutes during the flight.

 In-flight protocol